 Do you want to save this beginning sounds activity for later?
 Pin this to your phonics board on Pinterest and it’ll be here for when you’re ready!

 You May Also Like:

 Are you looking for more beginning sound resources?
-These Beginning Sounds Sort Activities are engaging, hands-on ways to practice identifying letter sounds at the beginning of a word.
-This year of themed letter sound sorting activities are perfect for literacy centers, morning tubs, or as an enrichment for early finishers.
+These Beginning Sounds Sort Activities are fun, hands-on ways to practice identifying letter sounds at the beginning of a word.
 Click on the picture to see all of the activities included in this bundle!